Port City Colombo

 In April 2025, Port City Colombo, in partnership with the Fintech Association of Sri Lanka (FASL), hosted the Regional Competition of the FinTech World Cup at the Port City premises.
 The event formed part of efforts to position Port City Colombo as an emerging regional centre for financial technology and innovation.

+Dr. Sivaguru S. Sritharan, former provost and vice chancellor of the U.S. Air Force Institute of Technology (second from left), during a meeting with the leadership team of Port City Colombo at the site of the future Colombo International Financial Centre (CIFC) in June 2026.

 Port City Colombo (කොළඹ වරාය නගරය) is a multi-services special economic zone located in Colombo, Sri Lanka, which is currently under construction on reclaimed land adjacent to the Galle Face Green.
 The land reclamation work had been completed as of January 2019.
 In 2017, the cost was slated to be US$ 15 billion.
 Port City Colombo is a multi-billion-dollar FDI-funded Public Private Partnership (PPP).

 Port City Colombo aims to facilitate connections to the South Asian market through investment opportunities, international business environments, world-class infrastructure, and high-quality sustainable living.

 Upon completion, Port City Colombo will feature five distinct precincts: the Financial District, Central Park Living, Island Living, the Marina, and the International Island.
 The city will additionally encompass over 6.4 million square metres of new developments in residences, healthcare, education, entertainment, hotels, restaurants, retail, and commercial complexes.

 In May 2021, the Parliament of Sri Lanka approved the Port City Commission Bill to establish the Colombo Port City Special Economic Zone and Economic Commission.
 Under this law, companies can be exempt from all taxes, personal, corporate, excise, import, and every other tax for up to forty years.